mortendahl/mortendahl.github.io/_drafts/secret-sharing-part2.md

 github_username:  "mortendahl"
 ---

 In the [first part](/2017/06/04/secret-sharing-part1/) on secret sharing we looked at Shamir's scheme and its packed variant where several secrets are shared together.
+In both schemes do we use the values of a polynomial

 There is a Python notebook containing [the code samples](https://github.com/mortendahl/privateml/blob/master/secret-sharing/Fast%20Fourier%20Transform.ipynb), yet for better performance our [open source Rust library](https://crates.io/crates/threshold-secret-sharing) is recommended.